Nasi Kuning Recipe: Indonesian Yellow Rice in Fragrant Coconut Milk and Turmeric

 Like any rice dish, you can keep your nasi kuning in the fridge/ refrigerator for 4-5 days.
 Provided you store it in a tight-lidded food container.

-You can also freeze it; it keeps well for about 6-8 weeks in the freezer.
-Just make sure you let it thaw in the fridge overnight before you serve or eat it.ย
+You can also freeze it; it keeps well for about 6-8 weeks.
+Just make sure you let it thaw in the fridge overnight before you serve or eat it.

 And reheat the rice by steaming it.
 This way, it will stay moist and fluffy.